 Here are some signs of labour, which might start soon:

-- your waters breaking – this could be a slow leak or a big gush.
-Phone the hospital or let your obstetrician or midwife know
+- your waters breaking in a slow leak or a big gush – phone the hospital or let your obstetrician or midwife know

 - more pressure as your baby’s head shifts lower in your uterus and into the pelvis

 - cramping in your lower pelvis, a bit like period pain.